filestar-project/lotus/README.md

 ### Packages

-The lotus Filecoin implementation unfolds into the following packages:
+The lotus Filestar implementation unfolds into the following packages:

 - [This repo](https://github.com/filestar-project/lotus)
 - [go-fil-markets](https://github.com/filecoin-project/go-fil-markets) which has its own [kanban work tracker available here](https://app.zenhub.com/workspaces/markets-shared-components-5daa144a7046a60001c6e253/board)